Elisa Izquierdo was six-years-old when her testimony became a symbol of

 to requests for privacy from individuals who are involved in a child protective

 services case.
-There is a delicate balance between an open hearing in a
+There is a delicate balance between an open hearing in

-holding open trials, they are able to keep welfare workers accountable.
+that by holding open trials, they are able to keep welfare workers accountable.

 Had the welfare workers intervened in Elisa's case, the little girl